Covid vaccine delivery programme

 We encourage you to support the Government advice to wear a face covering in public places.
 There is more information, including how to make your own cheaply, here.

-We are booking face to face appointments only for childhood immunisations, smear tests, blood tests (as requested by a GP or for medication monitoring), certain injections such as B12 when authorised by the GP, and others who have already spoken to a GP by phone.
+We are booking face to face appointments only for childhood immunisations, smear tests, blood tests (as requested by a GP or for medication monitoring), certain injections such as B12 when authorised by the GP, ear syringing, annual review of long-term conditions (Birthday Month reviews), and others who have already spoken to a GP by phone.

 If you have symptoms of Covid19 then you must stay at home and not attend your appointment.
 Read more here.